kuzzleio/documentation/src/api/1/controller-memory-storage/sinter/index.md

 {{{since "1.0.0"}}}

-Return the intersection of the provided sets of unique values.
+Returns the intersection of the provided sets of unique values.

 [[_Redis documentation_]](https://redis.io/commands/sinter)